viniciuskneves/articles/prettier-eslint-typescript/README.md

 Cool!
 Now we get errors defined by the AirBnB guide.
 We can use the `--fix` option, which works similar to `--write` from Prettier, in case we want to fix the errors when possible.

 ESLint allows you to extensively configure it if you want.
-It goes a way beyond the scope here and I will leave it up to you to explore and play with it: https://eslint.org/docs/user-guide/configuring/
+It goes beyond the scope here and I will leave it up to you to explore and play with it: https://eslint.org/docs/user-guide/configuring/

 ## Prettier + ESLint

 There are a lot of tutorials online on how to connect both.
 I want to take a different approach and try to reason about each tool and how they connect.

-I will assume that we've the following Prettier configuration:
+I will assume that we have the following Prettier configuration:

 ```json
 // .prettierrc